smithc36-tcd/hpc-group/assignment_two/report.md

 ...
 ```

 Static schedule is fastest because the copy bandwidth is largest, which means the computing time is lowest.
-That may be caused that when do static scheduling, the switching time is less.
+Static schedule when loop limits known, work per iteration constant.
 ### Exercise 3 - Parallel Sum

 **Measure the performance of the serial code (average + standard deviation).**